ACM Logo

 Program Details

 Our program is approved by the Maryland Board of Nursing, which allows students who complete the program to apply for certification in Maryland.
 Graduates are also eligible to sit for the National Nurse Aide Assessment Program exam, which gives them the Geriatric Nursing Assistant certification.
-This is required to work in a MD nursing home.
+This is required to work in a Maryland nursing home.

 The CNA/GNA program at ACM is designated as a Health Manpower Shortage Program by the Maryland Higher Education Commission (MHEC).